Ownfos/cpp-tips/README.md

             critical_section();

             // Since the exception will bring us to the catch clause,
-            // this line doesn't get excecuted and m stays locked. m.unlock();
+            // this line doesn't get executed and m stays locked. m.unlock();
         }